brennanbrown/old-blog/_posts/2018-03-08-the-artist-paradox.md

   - Storytelling
   - Writing
 ---
-### Why you should create — even though there’s already far too much in the world already. {.wp-caption}
+### Why you should create — even though there’s already far too much in the world already.

 Six years ago, when Medium was first starting out, it was invite-only and was created by one of the founder’s of Twitter to simply publish thoughts longer than the then-limit of 140 characters.
 Oh, how so much has changed — and so quickly.